shivasaimereddy/ExpenseManager/README.md

 # expensemanager
 Expense Manager Django RestFramework APIs

-This project have been deployed to Heroku
+This project have been deployed using Heroku

 https://expense-manager-drf.herokuapp.com/